lawmurray/doxide/docs/organizing.md

 Doxide distinguishes its own output files in the output directory by adding `generator: doxide` to the YAML frontmatter.
 When running the [commands](/command-line) `doxide build` and `doxide clean`, it deletes or overwrites such files without prompting.
 It will not touch other files.

 !!! danger
-    Clearly, you do not want to put `generator: doxide` in your own files, or they will be deleted!
+    Clearly, you do not want to put `generator: doxide` in your extra pages, or they will be deleted!